-The first Tiger in the below video is MV2, i hope he walks in Satkosia with similar confidence.
+The first Tiger in the below video is MV2, I hope he walks in Satkosia with similar confidence.

 MV2 walking with his brother MV 1

-The decision to translocate the Tigers to Satkosia was taken a few months back when there was a demand from Orissa asking for Tigers, as only couple of overage Tigers were left in Satkosia.
+The decision to trans-locate the Tigers to Satkosia was taken a few months back when there was a demand from Orissa asking for Tigers, as the only a couple of overage Tigers were left in Satkosia.
 So a decision was taken to send 6 Tigers from Bandhavgarh, Kanha and Pench, a pair each to Satkosia.
 As a forest Satkosia has it all that makes a good Tiger habitat.
 Prey density, water, ambush etc. Also, it is said that the Tigers of Satkosia were genetically similar to Tigers from Madhya Pradesh.

 Hence it makes sense to move Tigers to new areas which are bereft of them or the population is not sustainable any longer.
-Satkosia, Motichur range in Rajaji, Phen, and many such area are available where the Tigers can establish their territory.
+Satkosia, Motichur range in Rajaji, Phen, and many such areas are available where the Tigers can establish their territory.

 Do the officers of Orissa have a similar will?
-What i recall of Mr Murthy in Panna was that he was in the field daily for over 12-15 hours.
+What I recall of Mr Murthy in Panna was that he was in the field daily for over 12-15 hours.
 Sleeping in the vehicle while patrolling, and keeping a track of every Tiger like his own child.
 It took him 4 years to provide a sustainable Tiger population in Panna.
 Today the Tigers are roaring in Panna, over 34 Tigers.
 No mean achievement by any standards.
 Will Orissa officers be able to do that?

 What the Mp officers have achieved over the years is commendable.
 Be it the Tiger relocation in Panna, the Indian Gaur relocation from Kanha to Bandhavgarh, Barasingha from Kanha to Satpura, Black Buck to Kanha, Spotted Deers to Phen and much more.